When I finally fell back down to earth off my lofty perch, I discovered I had

 other alleged breaches of our two-month old agreement to make a surprisingly long list of my supposed deficiencies.
 She wanted me to straighten out and fly right.
 Or else.

 Back in combat mode once again, I typewrote a very long reply to the new lawyer’s letter, going into excruciating detail about my honorable intentions during the stroller episode, and refuting each of the other claims in her menacing blast.
 I had receipts.
-Despite what her letter alleged, yes, I did pay for this and that; yes, I did send that payment on time; yes, I had already paid for more than twice the insurance I was obligated to get etc etc etc. Get off my back, I implied.
+Despite what her letter alleged, yes, I did pay for this and that; yes, I did send that payment on time; yes, I had already paid for more than twice the insurance I was obligated to get etc etc etc. Get off my back, I was as good as saying.
 I don’t need threats from lawyers before I do what is right for our son.

 As her final act before Madame Distinguished Stateslawyer disappeared from my life, she sent my lawyer another letter.
 She conceded I was a good guy on all the financial issues.
 She also seemed to appreciate my desire to see my son more often, as she wrote “…I will be advising my client to try and be flexible in her attitude toward your client’s desire to spend as much time as possible with [our son]” – quite a healthy endorsement of my side of the equation.